How the rise of technology has affected R&D in Ireland

 - Resolve (or attempt to resolve) a particular technological or scientific uncertainty

 Think your company may be eligible?
-You can find out more about R&D Tax Credit claims on the Myriad Associates website.
+Find out more about R&D Tax Credits and how to apply.

 Technology never stands still

 Technology is constantly evolving, with both businesses and consumers always on the hunt for the next big thing.
 A particularly notable recent advancement is in virtual reality, with companies now seeing its benefit way beyond simply gaming.
-It can now in fact be used in therapy for helping patients to overcome fears and phobias like flying, heights or spiders.
-It can also allow children to take virtual tours without ever leaving their classroom.
+It can now in fact be used in therapy to help patients overcome fears and phobias like flying, heights or spiders.
+It can also allow children to take virtual tours, for example of historical sites, without ever leaving their classroom.

 Ireland is considered one of the top countries in the world for business and again the government has recognised this through the Knowledge Development Box.
 This is essentially a Corporation Tax relief for smaller businesses that applies to income from computer programmes, patents and certain other intellectual properties.
 Eligible companies may be entitled to a Corporation Tax reduction that’s equal to 50% of its relevant profits.